Icon of Very Good Calendar Sync Very Good Calendar Sync

 Screenshot of application requesting Calendar permissions

 You have to “Allow Full Access” in order for the application to work.
-This prompt will only appear on the very first start of the application, once access has been granted, macOS remembers that for the next time.
+This prompt will only appear on the very first start of the application.
+Once access has been granted, macOS remembers that for the next time.

 Adding a Synchronisation